summa-dev/summa-solvency/backend/README.md

 X
 - `ptau/hermez-raw-11`: Contains the Powers of Tau trusted setup parameters, essential for constructing the zk circuits.

-By employing the round instance, the solvency proof is dispatched to the Summa contract using the `dispatch_solvency_proof` method.
+An instance of Round dispatches the solvency proof using the `dispatch_solvency_proof` method.

-To excute this example:
+To execute this example:
 ```
 cargo run --example submit_solvency
 ```